DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FREIGHT FORWARDER/SETUP/SETTING PROFILES/Voyage tracking.md

 - Voyage tracking (DateQualifierValue)

 #### Date qualifiers and Activity example
-The following voyage's tracking fields determine with date field is updated on the Voyage tracking leg:
+When a Voyage tracking document is imported, the following fields determine with date field is updated on the Voyage's tracking leg:
 - **Date qualifier** - Actual or Estimated
 - [Activity mappings](../FF%20SETUP/Activity%20mapping.md)'s **Date selection** - Start date or End date